MightyFrenkel/portfolio/_cms/blog/reusable-styled-components.md

 ---
-title: Reusable styled components
+title: Reuse tailwindCss text components like a pro
-description: bye
+description: When styling code with TailwindCSS it often becomes difficult to manage.
+Here I purpose a way to fix this.
 date: 2023-06-02
 ---